red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_mock.md

 Of course, this problem is wider than the ObjectMapper.
 Most third-party code we typically use is rather complex, especially when this code communicates with external systems like databases or message brokers.
 As shown with the ObjectMapper, it is advisable to follow the guideline to not mock third-party code.
 The risk-benefit ratio is not worth it.
 The Mockito documentation even mentions this in the article about [How to write good tests][mockito-how].

 Switching from an ObjectMapper mock to a real one was relatively easy in our example.
-With some of the dependencies mentioned above, it may not be easy.
+With some of the dependencies mentioned above, it may be more difficult.
-If, for example, we want to use an actual Database client in our test, we would also need a real database to connect to.
+If we need to use an actual database client to test our code, we'll also need an actual database so that the database client has something it can connect to.
-This is the realm of integration testing and a topic on its own.
+Writing tests interacting with external systems is the realm of integration testing and a separate topic, which we will not cover today.

 # Conclusion